DARKSEC-OPS/python-ethsec/README.md

 - curl ipinfo.io/IP_address: will give exact location of said address find .:This initiates the search in the current directory (.) and its subdirectories.

+traceroute: discovers the route from your host to the target

 -type f:This restricts the search to regular files only, excluding directories, symbolic links, etc.

 -size 1033c: This specifies that the file size must be exactly 1033 bytes.
 The c suffix indicates bytes.